Tinux-18/Tinux-18/README.md

 I moved from student to project manager and finally landed on developer.

-My motto is to never stop learning.
-This is why in spring 2022 I pivoted towards web development and this is my current focus.
+My motto is *Never stop learning*.

+This is why I
+moved from Data Engineering to Full Stack Development and who knows where I'm going to land next.

 <!--- I’m looking forward to working on your next project! --->